lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

+        Note:

+        * "systemType" value for the fist action, ".*ScriptedRESTConnector", matches the connector name, "org.forgerock.openicf.connectors.scriptedrest.ScriptedRESTConnector".

+        * "systemType" value for the second action does NOT match the connector name saved in "connectorRef.connectorName".

-        If you request this system action, identified by "script-1" id, only the matching action will be executed and return result:
+        If you request this system action, identified as "script-1", only the matching action will be executed and return result:

         ```json
         {